ammesonb/ubiquiti-config-generator/README.md

 2. Go to the app's settings page, and generate a new private key.
   - This should be placed somewhere code in this repo can read it, and stored in the environment variable from the settings.
 3. Set the folders to clone configs into as desired - THEY MUST BE DIFFERENT LOCATIONS
-4. Note the webhook port defaults to 54321 - this should be configured as desired, with a reverse proxy forwarded to that port
+4. Note the webhook port defaults to 54321 - this should be configured as desired